Alabama Coastal Bird Stewardship Program

-The Audubon Coastal Bird Survey (ACBS) is providing scientists with valuable data for addressing conservation needs of coastal waterbirds along the gulf coast.
-ACBS was originally established by Dr. Mark LaSalle and staff through the Pascagoula River Audubon Center in response to the Deepwater Horizon BP oil spill in 2010.
-Today, it continues to allow conservation planners to assess threats and identify targets for species of conservation concern that are experiencing population declines.
+Audubon Coastal Bird Surveys (ACBS) provide scientists with valuable data for addressing conservation needs of coastal waterbirds along the gulf coast.
+Originally established by the National Audubon Society in response to the 2010’s Deepwater Horizon BP oil spill, ACBS continues to help conservation planners assess threats and identify target species experiencing population declines.

 ACBS provides baseline data from which to compare future population trends for all coastal residing species and can serve as a bioindicator of coastal ecosystem health and population effects by human-induced threats as well as natural disturbances such as hurricanes, flooding, or storm surge.
 The ACBS program has engaged thousands of volunteers since launching in 2011.
 Frequent surveys during migratory and winter periods are not only used to understand how waterbirds use coastal habitats locally and across the northern Gulf of Mexico but are consistent with monitoring priorities developed by national waterbird and shorebird conservation plans.
 In addition, ACBS data aligns with International Shorebird Surveys, the primary tool for understanding migratory shorebird population trends across the Western Hemisphere.

 Alabama’s coastal habitats (beaches, marshes, and islands) provide critical nesting, foraging, and overwintering grounds for many species of shorebirds and seabirds.
-Coastal habitat is a highly dynamic ecosystem which often suffers rapid decline driven largely by erosion, sea level rise, annual weather and tidal regimes, climate change, and human development and disturbance.
-Consequently, coastal-dwelling birds, especially those that use the beachfronts to nest, are threatened by these pressures and are exceptionally sensitive to human recreational disturbances.
-These disturbances expose the birds’ well camouflaged eggs and chicks to direct sun exposure and predation.
-Additionally, mammalian predators can be detrimental to regional populations, especially colonial nesting species like terns and skimmers.
+These habitats represent highly dynamic ecosystems that are particularly sensitive to erosion, sea-level rise, annual weather and tidal regimes, climate change, and human development and disturbance.
+Coastal birds, and especially those that nest on beachfronts, are particularly threatened by these pressures and are exceptionally sensitive to human recreational disturbances.
+In addition, mammalian predators have proven to be highly detrimental to Alabama’s beach-nesting bird populations, with particularly dire consequences for colonial species like terns and skimmers.

 Surveying & Monitoring

-Birmingham Audubon staff and volunteers continue to collect ACBS data using standardized protocols at thirteen study sites across Mobile and Baldwin counties during designated survey pulses in the fall, winter, and spring.
+Alabama Audubon staff and volunteers continue to collect ACBS data using standardized protocols at eighteen sites across Mobile and Baldwin Counties during designated survey pulses in the fall, winter, and spring.
 All coastal species are documented during surveys, with focus on the populations of Alabama’s eleven priority species (Wilson’s plover, snowy plover, piping plover, American oystercatcher, red knot, sanderling, short-billed dowitcher, least tern, black skimmer, reddish egret, and brown pelican).

-The stewardship portion of the program provides outreach and beach nesting bird awareness by engaging the public through volunteer opportunities and stewardship.
+The stewardship portion of the program provides outreach and beach-nesting bird awareness by engaging the public through volunteer opportunities and stewardship.
 Coastal bird stewards act as the eyes, ears, and voice for nesting birds by maintaining the health and safety of nesting areas by the use of symbolic fencing and public outreach.
 Volunteer coastal stewards guide beachgoers and other threats away from these sensitive nesting areas, ultimately leading to increased nest success.
 Additionally, stewards engage the public by providing scope-based viewing opportunities into nesting areas, observing adults incubating eggs and/or feeding small, flightless chicks from a safe distance.
-The ALCBSP works directly towards conserving these critical beach nesting species during their annual breeding cycles and promotes public awareness to ensure their survivorship.
-They include: least tern (Sternula antillarum), black skimmer (Rynchops niger), snowy plover (Charadrius nivosus), and Wilson’s plover (Charadrius wilsonia).
+The ALCBSP works directly towards conserving these species during their annual breeding cycles and promotes public awareness to ensure their survivorship.
+They include: least tern, black skimmer, snowy plover, Wilson’s plover, American oystercatcher, and reddish egret.
 Monitoring critical nesting sites, assessing nest success, and determining breeding densities provides insight on Alabama breeding populations for these species, all of which are listed as Alabama Species of Conservation Concern.

 Click here to learn about ways you can get involved with our coastal programs!

-This program is funded by the National Fish and Wildlife Foundation’s Gulf Environmental Benefit Fund with additional support from Alabama State Lands Division of the Department of Conservation and Natural Resources.
+This project is supported by the National Audubon Society through funding from the Alabama Department of Conservation and Natural Resources.